mark-me/mark-me.github.io/_pages/tutorials/distance-measures/distance-measures.md

 <i class='fa fa-search-plus '></i> Zoom</a>
 {: refdef}

 How did I create this plot?
-For this to work the the 196 dimensions (each country is a variables) in the similarity matrix, needed to be reduces to a two dimensional 'summary' of the similarity between countries.
+For this to work the the 196 dimensions (each country is a variables) in the similarity matrix, needed to be reduced to a two dimensional 'summary' of the similarity between countries.
 To tackle this issue I turn to the use of MDS (for more information, look up the [MDS tutorial](/mds/)):
 ```r
 mds_country_votes <- cmdscale(dist_matrix)
 ```